Knot contact homology and representations of knot groups: The augmentation polynomial of 2-bridge knots

 \section{The augmentation polynomial of 2-bridge knots}

-Consider a knot $K$ that has a 2-bridge presentation.
+Here we consider knots with a 2-bridge presentation, proving Theorem \ref{Thm2bridge}.
+Prior to this Lemma \ref{Lem2bridge} collects some identities on augmentations to be used in the proof.
 Studies of 2-bridge knots have been carried out in many settings.
 Of particular interest to our discussion are the papers \cite{Riley} and \cite{Sch}.

-Throughout Section \ref{Sec2bridge} and \ref{SecTorusknots} we will derive and make use of a number of identities on the values of augmentations $\epsilon:HC_0(K)\to\bb C$.
-In an attempt to avoid a cluttering of $\epsilon$'s and demarcation symbols, we will therefore adopt the notation
+Throughout Section \ref{Sec2bridge} and \ref{SecTorusknots} we derive and make use of a number of identities on the values of augmentations $\epsilon:HC_0(K)\to\bb C$.
+In an attempt to avoid a cluttering of $\epsilon$'s and demarcation symbols, we will adopt the notation

 to denote that elements $X,Y$ of the cord algebra satisfy $\epsilon(X)=\epsilon(Y)$.
 At times $Y$ may instead be a complex number, in which case we mean that $\epsilon(X)=Y$.
-In addition, we will drop the subscript of $\mu_0$ and simply write $\mu$ both when referring to the element of $R_0$ and to the eigenvalue.
+In addition, we drop the subscript of $\mu_0$ and simply write $\mu$ for both the element of $R_0$ and the eigenvalue.
+As in Section \ref{SecAugReps} the chosen meridian in the isomorphism of Theorem \ref{ThmPi1Cords} is denoted by $m$.